WELCOME TO OUR WEB SITE

-Our unique selling point is that we are small enough to react quickly; if we can help someone who contacts us it happens fast, if we are unable to help directly we will always refer enquirers to another organisation we think may be of use.
+Our unique selling point is that we are small enough to react quickly; if we can help someone who contacts us it happens fast, if we are unable to help directly we will always refer enquirers to another organisation we think may be able to provide assistance.

 We raise funds ourselves to allow us to offer assistance to veterans in need. we don’t work with any professional fundraisers

-Since the charity was created it has helped around 300 veterans with their housing problems.
-We can only continue this essential work because of donations from the general public.
+Since the charity was created it has helped around 350 veterans with their housing problems.
+We can only continue this essential work because of grants from supporters and donations from the general public.

 If you wish to donate or have a fund raising idea please contact us (see below) or click on the JUST GIVING Link here: